 Design and more

 PDF documents typically are WYSIWYG: what you see is what you get.
-The PDF document contains those elements that need to be printed and it contains thus "design" elements in a complete and accurate way.
+The PDF document contains those elements that need to be printed and it thus contains "design" elements in a complete and accurate way.
 However, in many cases, additional information needs to be transmitted from the designer to the printer as well, and that additional information often is added to the PDF document.

 Typical non-design content